Harsh-2420/Harsh-2420/README.md

 - 👯 I'm currently learning to build models for **audio processing** for an upcoming project in March.

-- 👨‍💻 All of my public projects are available at [https://github.com/Harsh2420](https://github.com/Harsh-2420)

 - 💬 Ask me about **Machine Learning, Data Analysis** and maybe some **React** but go easy on that last one!

 - 📫 You can reach me at **harsh.jhunjhunwala@mail.utoronto.ca**

 - ⚡ What else... ah, yes, my favorite band is either Bastille or RHCP (I just can't choose.)

-- 🎧  If you haven't tried it yet, look up [Pudding] (https://pudding.cool/2020/12/judge-my-spotify/)